-The morning sun peeked passed the curtains.
+The morning sun peeked past the curtains.

 A couple different colored fluffy pillows surrounded her.
 Grandpa had helped pick them out for her room years ago.

+Her bedroom door opened.
 “Alivia, someone is here to see you.”
 The blankets were pulled back.

 It was Fern.